aFarkas/lazysizes/plugins/rias/README.md

 ##Basic/quick usage

-* Add the RiaS plugin right after the lazySizes script or concat those scripts into your script bundle:
+* Add the RiaS plugin right before the lazySizes script or concat those scripts into your script bundle:

 ```html
 <!-- include lazysizes + rias extension -->